PIA Just Got Sold for 190 Million. The New Owners Have Big Plans.

 Who Is Arif Habib Group

 The Arif Habib Group is one of Pakistan’s largest investment conglomerates with interests in fertilizers, steel, and financial services.
-The group’s bid for PIA represents diversification into aviation.
+The group’s bid for PIA represents diversification into aviation, a sector where success requires operational expertise beyond financial resources.

 • How to reduce the bloated workforce without triggering labor unrest?